-The CPS investigator must request that the school principal (or the principal's supervisor) not alert the alleged perpetrator or others regarding the report until the investigator has had an opportunity to interview the alleged perpetrator.
+SI must request that the school personnel notified of the investigation not alert the alleged perpetrator or others regarding the report until SI has had an opportunity to interview the alleged perpetrator.

-40 TAC 700.407
+Family Code 261.105(d); 40 TAC 707.615

-Interviews
+No Interference with Investigation

 School officials or other persons related to the school setting may not interfere with an investigation of a report of child abuse or neglect conducted by DFPS.
-Interviews and examinations in a school investigation may take place on or off the school premises, as deemed appropriate by the CPS investigator, provided the investigator notifies the school principal (or that individual's supervisor in the event that the principal is the alleged perpetrator) prior to conducting an interview or examination on school premises.

-UPDATE 112 GRA(LEGAL)-P
+Interviews on School Premises

-GRA (LEGAL)
+Interviews and examinations in a school investigation may take place on or off the school premises, as deemed appropriate by SI, pursuant to all applicable standards.
+SI will notify appropriate school personnel prior to conducting an interview or visual inspection on school premises.

-Participants
+Presence of School Personnel

-CPS may request that school personnel or volunteers not be present during the interview or examination of an alleged victim, an alleged perpetrator, an adult or child witness, or any other person who may have information relevant to the investigation if the investigator determines that:
+SI may request that school personnel or volunteers not be present during the interview or visual inspection of an alleged victim, an alleged perpetrator, an adult or child witness, or any other person who may have information relevant to the investigation if the investigator determines that: